PART 14: DOUBLETAKES, PART II

 There was a pause before Ms. Peabody shook her head again.
 “Aside from the time I saw her steal my jewellery, I have never seen this girl before in my life.”

 “Then it’s true,” Beth choked out.
-“What he told me, it’s all true.
+“What that boy told me, it’s all true.
 God, I’ve been so naive!”

 Mr. Clayton rubbed his eyes.
-“There’s two of them!” he declared disbelievingly.
+“There’s two of them,” he declared.

 The woman struggled for a moment to regain her composure as she looked back and forth between Carrie and Beth, ultimately raising a finger to point at the latter.
 “It’s her!
-The other is too young.”
+This new girl looks too young.”

 “What are you talking about?”
 Carrie retorted.
 “I’m the one who confessed to the crime.”